HengchaoChen/HengchaoChen.github.io/_pages/links.md

 * Link to [Yau Contest](http://yau-contest.com/).

 ## Some Words
-- Find simple models that works well!
+- Find simple models that work well!